 One of the general assumptions in ARTS is that local thermodynamic equilibrium (LTE) can be assumed.
 For the moment there exists no method in ARTS to handle deviations from LTE, but this can be changed in the future.
 On the condition of LTE, the emission vector (\mathbf{j}e) in Equation 4.6 can be written as where B is the Planck function (a scalar value), describing blackbody radiation.
-The related workspace variables are blackbody_radiation and blackbody_radiation_agenda.
+For non-LTE, the emission vector is instead where the source term a_s contains both LTE and non-LTE effects.
+We code non-LTE not as above but with the concept of "relative additional" non-LTE effects.
+This additional non-LTE effect is named nlte-source and it has the form